brianmtreese/briantree.se/_posts/2025/02/2025-02-13-angular-component-template-literals.md

   - "Template Literals"
 ---

-<p class="intro"><span class="dropcap">H</span>ave you ever felt like some of the dynamic expressions in your Angular component templates are a tangled mess?
-What if I told you we now have a cleaner, more modern way to handle dynamic classes, styles, and even complex interpolations, without the headache?</p>
+<p class="intro"><span class="dropcap">D</span>ynamic class and style bindings in Angular templates often become complex, mixing string concatenation, ternary operators, and multiple bindings that are hard to read and maintain.
+Angular's template literal syntax provides a cleaner way to handle dynamic expressions, allowing you to use JavaScript template literals directly in templates for classes, styles, and complex interpolations.
+This tutorial demonstrates how to use template literals to simplify dynamic bindings and improve template readability.</p>

 In this tutorial, I’ll show you how Angular 19.2-next.0 introduces untagged [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) that make your templates cleaner, easier to maintain, and even unlock some tricks you couldn’t do before.